Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 7 Days a week

-BasePoint Academy offers teen schizophrenia therapy and treatment at our multiple facilities in and around Dallas, Texas.
-Our centers provide comprehensive care for a broad range of mental health disorders.
-We tailor this exceptional care to the unique needs of adolescents through our profound understanding of this demographic’s needs.
+BasePoint Academy offers schizophrenia treatment for teens at our multiple facilities in the Dallas, Texas, area.
+Our centers also provide comprehensive care for a broad range of other mental health disorders.
+We tailor this exceptional care to your child’s needs through our profound understanding of this demographic.

 BasePoint Academy Dallas Facility Locations Map